ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_services_using_a_load_balancer/guide.en-gb.md

 This guide aim to explain how to use our Public Cloud Load Balancer to expose your app hosted on our [Managed Kubernetes Service (MKS)](https://www.ovhcloud.com/en/public-cloud/kubernetes/).
 If you're not comfortable with the different ways of exposing your applications in Kubernetes, or if you're not familiar with the notion of service type 'loadbalancer', we recommend you start by reading [this guide](https://help.ovhcloud.com/csm/en-ie-public-cloud-kubernetes-using-lb?id=kb_article_view&sysparm_article=KB0050008) detailing the different methods for exposing your containerized applications hosted in Kubernetes.

-Our Public Cloud Load Balancer is relying on Openstack Octavia project, this project does provide a Cloud Controler Manager allowing Kubernetes clusters to interact with Load Balancers.
-For Managed Kubernetes Service (MKS), this Cloud Controler is installed and configured by our team allowing you to easily create, use and configure our Public Cloud Load Balancers.
-You can find the official documentation [here](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md).
+Our Public Cloud Load Balancer is relying on Openstack Octavia project, this project provides a Cloud Controller Manager (CCM) allowing Kubernetes clusters to interact with Load Balancers.
+For Managed Kubernetes Service (MKS), this Cloud Controller is installed and configured by our team allowing you to easily create, use and configure our Public Cloud Load Balancers.
+You can find the CCM opensource project documentation [here](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/openstack-cloud-controller-manager/expose-applications-using-loadbalancer-type-service.md)

+This guide uses some concepts that are specific to our Public Cloud Load Balancer (listener, pool, health monitor, member, ...)  and to the Public Cloud Network (Gateway, Floating IP).
+You can find concepts description on this [page](../../../public_cloud_network_services/concepts-03-loadbalancer/guide.en-gb.md) for the Load Balancer and on that [page](../../../public_cloud_network_services/concepts-01-public-cloud-networking-concepts/guide.en-gb.md) for the Public Cloud Network products.

 ## Prerequisites